Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_notebooks/getting_started_with_snowflake_notebooks.md

 ### Prerequisites

 - A [Snowflake](https://signup.snowflake.com/) account.
 Sign up for a [30-day free trial](https://signup.snowflake.com/) account, if required.
-- Access to download an IPython Notebook from [Snowflake notebooks demo repo](https://github.com/Snowflake-Labs/snowflake-demo-notebooks/tree/main)
+- Access to download `.ipynb` file from [Snowflake notebooks demo repo](https://github.com/Snowflake-Labs/snowflake-demo-notebooks/tree/main)

 ### What will you build?